MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 # Azure Data Explorer web UI query overview

 The [Azure Data Explorer web UI](https://dataexplorer.azure.com) provides an end-to-end data exploration experience from [data ingestion](ingest-data-wizard.md) to data query and [customizable dashboards](azure-data-explorer-dashboards.md) to visualize data and insights.
 This article provides an overview of the web UI query page and explains how it can be used to interact with your data.
-On the home page, there are specific guides to help get you started querying data.
-To learn more, see [Explore the samples gallery](web-ui-samples-query.md).

 In the query page, you can: